Cecilia Roth: Life and career

 Roth's father, Abrasha Rotenberg, is of Ukrainian Jewish origin, having moved in the 1930s to Buenos Aires, where he worked as a writer, editor, and journalist.
 Cecilia's mother, Dina Gutkin, known as Dina Rot, a singer, was born in Mendoza and spent her childhood in Santiago de Chile.
 Her brother, Argentine musician Ariel Rot, is a former member of the Spanish-Argentine supergroup Los Rodríguez and lives in Spain.

 She began as an actress in Argentina, until 1976 when she fled the military dictatorship and moved to Spain.
 Roth has had great success in Spanish film since her first appearances in Las verdes praderas (The Green Meadows), by José Luis Garci; Arrebato (Rapture), by Iván Zulueta; and Laberinto de pasiones (Labyrinth of Passion) by Pedro Almodóvar.
 Her most prominent movies include Un lugar en el mundo (A place in the world) and Martín (hache), both by Adolfo Aristarain.
-In 1980 she worked with Almodovar on "Pepi, Luci, Bom" and "All About My Mother", which earned Almodovar his first Academy Award for Best Foreign Language Film.
+In 1980 she worked with Almodovar on "Pepi, Luci, Bom" and, later, in "All About My Mother", which earned Almodóvar his first Academy Award for Best Foreign Language Film and “Pain and Glory”.

 She is also known for her leading role in Todo sobre mi madre (All about my mother), by Almodóvar.
 Roth won Goya Awards for Best Actress with both directors.
 Roth has also made noteworthy appearances in numerous television series, including the soap operas Por amor (For love), together with Arnaldo André and Marita Ballesteros, and Nueve lunas (Nine moons).
 She appeared in the mini-series Laura y Zoe together with Susú Pecoraro, Epitafios (Epitaphs) with Julio Chávez and Leonardo Sbaraglia, and Tratame bien (Treat me nice) again with Chávez.

 Roth was first married to Gonzalo Gil, then later married to Argentine singer-songwriter Fito Páez for some years, with whom she adopted a child, Martín.
 Joaquin Sabina composed the song "Cecilia" for Roth and Páez.
 In addition to her career in film and television, Roth has also worked in theater in Argentina, as well as in Spain.
 She is currently working, together with Darío Grandinetti, on the Philippe Blasband play, Una relación pornográfica.